Solo Camping for Two

 Solo Camping for Two (ふたりソロキャンプ, Futari Soro Kyanpu) is a Japanese camping-themed manga series written and illustrated by Yudai Debata.
 It was serialized in Kodansha's seinen manga magazine Evening from October 2018 to February 2023, when the magazine ceased its publication.
 Following a brief run in the Comic Days manga app, the series resumed in Morning in December 2023.
-Its chapters have been collected in 22 tankōbon volumes as of November 2025.
-A live-action television drama adaptation aired from January to February 2025, and an anime television series adaptation produced by SynergySP premiered in July of the same year.
+Its chapters have been collected in 24 tankōbon volumes as of June 2026.

+A live-action television drama adaptation aired from January to February 2025, and an anime television series adaptation produced by SynergySP aired from July to December of the same year.

+Plot

+Gen Kinokura, a 34-year-old man, loves solo camping and values quiet time alone in nature.
+During one of his usual trips, his peaceful routine is interrupted when Shizuku Kusano, a 20-year-old beginner with almost no camping experience, suddenly shows up at his campsite after getting lost and arriving unprepared.
+With no tent and no real knowledge of camping, she ends up relying on Gen for help.

+Although Gen prefers to camp alone and initially wants nothing to do with her, he reluctantly teaches Shizuku basic camping skills so she can take care of herself.
+After this first encounter, Shizuku decides that Gen is the perfect person to learn from and begins showing up on his future camping trips.
+To deal with this, the two make an arrangement: they will camp together, but each of them will keep their own space and independence, as if they were solo camping.
+As they continue camping together, Shizuku gradually improves her skills, while Gen slowly warms up to having someone around.